enasequence/ena-bulk-webincli/README.md

 # ena-read-validator
 ### Introduction
-This script validates and/or submits read data to the ENA using Webin-CLI.
+This script validates and/or submits assembly, targeted sequence, read or taxonomic reference data to the ENA using Webin-CLI.

 An example template spreadsheet has been provided (example_template_input.txt).
 This file is a tab-delimited text file, however the script also consumes spreadsheets in native MS Excel formats (e.g. .xslx) or comma-separated (.csv).